TommyHacker/next-clicker-game/README.md

 <!-- //////////////////////////////////////////////// -->

 - adding jobs that earn realistic amounts calculated per second.
-- removed shop for now and instead am working in a job application with probability of getting employed for earnings multiplyer.
-- added "earning intermission" where the day is cycling and earnings are going up, if the story progresses all earnings are paused until next button is pressed.
-- basic create character, just name and password for now. will expand into auth when server is implemented and then onto visual assets.
-- message dialog for game status and progression updates
 - added basic day cycle with ability to easily adjust how long each hour lasts in real time

 # Next Steps